discourse/discourse-right-sidebar-blocks/README.md

 - recent-replies
 - category-topics
 - custom-html
+- subcategory-list

 You can also use other Ember components as blocks, you just need to use the correct name.
 For example, core includes a `signup-cta` Ember component, and you can use it in the sidebar as is.
-(Note that you can't use components that expects a set of parameters.)
+(Note that you can't use components that expect a set of parameters.)

 ### Available block parameters